sarg3nt/certified-kubernetes-security-specialist/05 Monitoring, Logging and Runtime Security/01 Falco.md

 # Falco

 ## Architecture

-1. Falco can use either a custom Falco Kernel module or the eBPF (extended Burkley Packet Filter).
+1. Falco can use either a custom Falco Kernel module or the eBPF (extended Burkley Packet Filter)
 Most cloud providers do not allow the installation of the Falco Kernel module but do allow eBPF
 1. The system calls are then analyzed by the SysDig libraries in User Space
 1. Events are then filtered by the Falco Policy Engine by making use of the pre-defined rules
-1. Events are then sent via the various output channels (email, etc)
+1. Events are then sent via the various output channels (local file, webhook, etc.)

 ## Installation

-**Method 1:** Install as a service directly oon the node
+**Method 1:** Install as a service directly on the node, this is the recommended way
-One advantage of installing Falco on the node as a service is that it is protected from container based attacks to a greater extent
+The advantage of installing Falco on the node as a service is that it is protected from container based attacks to a greater extent
 ```sh
 curl -s https://falco.org/repo/falcosecurity-3672BA8F.asc | apt-key add -
 echo "deb https://download.falco.org/packages/deb stable main" | tee -a /etc/apt/sources.list.d/falcosecurity.list